Queen Camilla: Queen consort

 Camilla became queen consort on 8 September 2022 upon her husband's accession as Charles III, following the death of Elizabeth II.
 In his first address to the nation, Charles paid tribute to his "darling wife" Camilla for "the loving help and steadfast devotion to duty".
 On 10 September, she attended the Accession Council where Charles was formally proclaimed king and she served as a witness together with her stepson William.

-Following the accession, Camilla announced that she was replacing the traditional role of lady-in-waiting with a new role of queen's companion, which would be a more occasional and less formal role, assisting her at official engagements but not in replying to letters or day-to-day planning.
-She appointed the Marchioness of Lansdowne, the Baroness Chisholm of Owlpen, Jane von Westenholz, Lady Sarah Keswick, Lady Brooke, Sarah Troughton, and her sister, Annabel, to the role.
+Following the accession, Queen Camilla announced that she was replacing the traditional role of lady-in-waiting with a new role of queen's companion, which would be a more occasional and less formal role, assisting her at official engagements but not in replying to letters or day-to-day planning.
+She appointed the Marchioness of Lansdowne, the Baroness Chisholm of Owlpen, Jane von Westenholz, Lady Sarah Keswick, Lady Brooke, and Sarah Troughton to the role.

 On 13 February 2023, Buckingham Palace announced that Camilla had tested positive for COVID-19, which forced her to postpone a number of public engagements.

 Camilla was crowned alongside Charles on 6 May 2023 at Westminster Abbey, London.

-On 16 June 2023, Buckingham Palace announced that the King had appointed the Queen to the Order of the Thistle.
+On 16 June, Buckingham Palace announced that the King had appointed the Queen to the Order of the Thistle.
 On 5 July, she accompanied Charles to a national service of thanksgiving at St Giles' Cathedral where the Honours of Scotland were presented to him.
 In the same month, it was announced that unlike the previous consort, Prince Philip, Queen Camilla would not receive a Parliamentary annuity and her activities would be funded through the Sovereign Grant instead.